Do You Believe In Destiny?

 When I first turned to Christ around 44 years ago I was just a goofed-up kid in desperate need of forgiveness.
 I understood nothing about the true character and nature of God, other than He loved me and wanted me to repent and call on the name of Jesus for forgiveness.
 At that time I found myself faced with two choices.
 Either I could choose Christ or walk away.
 The decision to follow Christ and surrender to his Lordship over my life seemed irresistible and I just couldn’t say no, so I made the decision to open the door of my heart and let Christ in.
 Since that day I have never stopped thanking God for rescuing me from a life of darkness.

 My friends, life is all about making choices, and the choices we make determine the negative or positive outcomes in our lives.
-If you have not made the decision to choose Christ, I urge you to chose Christ, choose a new life filled with the presence and power of God.
+If you have not made the decision to choose Christ, I urge you to choose Christ, choose a new life filled with the presence and power of God.
 Don’t settle for becoming the best version of you.
 Christ is calling you to become the best version of Him.

 Isn’t it time for Jesus?